DorianDepriester/Elasticipy/JOSS/paper.md

   - support for standard crystal symmetry groups [@nye] to facilitate the definition of stiffness/compliance components;

-  - visualization tools for understanding directional elastic behavior (Young modulus, shear modulus and Poisson ratio);
+  - visualisation tools for understanding directional elastic behaviour (Young modulus, shear modulus and Poisson ratio);

   - a collection of built-in methods to easily and efficiently perform fundamental operations on tensors (rotations [@meanElastic], products, invariants, statistical analysis etc.);